THE PHOENIX THEATRE

 Be our hero: donate today!

-We receive less than half of our annual operating budget from ticket sales.
+About 75% of our annual operating budget comes from ticket sales.
 That means we rely on the generosity and skills of our amazing patrons.
 You can set up a one-time or recurring donation today!

 Donation to our registered 501(c )3 nonprofit organization are tax deductible.